viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 I connected a voltage reference to the unipolar auxiliary channel VAUX[1] of my Cora Z7.
 My freshly calibrated 6½ digits multimeter measured the reference as 2.495 V.
 I let the XADC digitize 6400 samples at 1 Msps using the [software app](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/tree/main/sources/XADC_tutorial_app) shared in this repository.
 The mean value of the 6400 samples was 2.498 V.

 Only a 3 mV difference between a Cora Z7 and an expensive digital multimeter is an excellent result!
-Mind that the Cora Z7 board doesn't provide an external voltage reference for XADC calibration and that a voltage divider is placed before the VAUX[1] input.
+Mind that the Cora Z7 board doesn't provide an external voltage reference for XADC calibration and that two resistors forming a voltage divider are placed before the VAUX[1] input.
 Doing the averaging is no "cheating."
 Every high-precision voltmeter does the same.

 The following figure shows the first 800 samples of my XADC measurement.